 The GST council has relaxed the return filing rules for the first 2 months i.e. July & August .
-For July, sales invoices have to be filled by september 5th instedad of august 10th .
-And incase of agust,business will have to file sales invoiced by september 20th instead of september 10th.
+For July, sales invoices have to be filled by September 5th instead of august 10th .
+And in case of august,business will have to file sales invoiced by September 20th instead of September 10th.

 Harmonized System of Nomenclature (HSN)

-8 digit HSN code is adopted for Classifying goods and service tax, GST.
+8 digit HSN code is adopting for Classifying goods and service tax, GST.